Shard End: Demographics

 According to the 2001 Population Census there were 23,154 people living in Shard End with a population density of 3,817 people per km2 compared with 3,649 people per km2 for Birmingham.
 The area is not an ethnically diverse community with ethnic minorities representing 7.9% (1,820) of the ward's population compared with 29.6% for Birmingham in general.

 Transport

-The area is served by Lea Hall railway station on the Coventry to Birmingham New Street line with occasional services to Walsall via Aston railway station.
+The area is served by Lea Hall railway station on the Coventry to Birmingham New Street line with occasional services to Walsall and Rugeley Trent Valley.
 It is served by the number 95 bus route.

 Notable people

 Jeff Lynne of Electric Light Orchestra grew up in a council house at 368 Shard End Crescent in Shard End.
-The lyrics to the ELO song "All Over the World" mention Shard End along with cities like London, Paris, Amsterdam, Rio de Janeiro, and Tokyo.
+The lyrics to the ELO song "All Over the World" mention Shard End along with cities like London, Hamburg, Paris, Rome, Tokyo and New York City.
 Roger Taylor (drummer of Duran Duran) also lived at 350 Shard End Crescent until the age of 11 and attended Timberley Lane School.
 The author and artist Geoff Bunn also grew up in the area.
+Justin Broadrick (founder of Godflesh and Jesu) was raised as a child by his mother and stepfather in a hippy commune in Shard End.